NIH : Java Glossary

 NIH (Not Invented Here).
 The reluctance of

 people to use software that was not developed in-house.
 There are often good reasons

 On the other hand the advantages of buying software are:

-It is usually all ready to go.
+- It is usually all ready to go.
 In house software will need to go through quite

 a rigmarole before it is ready to use.